-If you enter into an acceptance of the award, you will have access to the workshops, sessions, castings, in-house diploma, headshot, monologue, self tape and showreel sessions (additional fees may apply as they are not included in your scholarship offer)
+If you enter into an acceptance of the award, you will have access to the workshops, sessions, castings, headshot, monologue, self tape, voice reels and showreel sessions (additional fees may apply as they are not included in your scholarship offer)

 Failure to attend classes consistently will result in a possible termination without warning.
+The aim is to complete 75% or more of the course.